83 Pages Posted: 23 Aug 2018 Last revised: 13 Feb 2019

 Date Written: August 17, 2018

 Those who wish to control, expose, and damage the identities of individuals routinely do so by invading their privacy.
 People are secretly recorded in bedrooms and public bathrooms, and “up their skirts.”
-They are coerced into sharing nude photographs and filming sex acts under the threat of public disclosure of their nude images.
+Such images are used to coerce people into sharing nude photographs and filming sex acts under the threat of public disclosure.
 People’s nude images are posted online without permission.
 Machine-learning technology is used to create digitally manipulated “deep fake” sex videos that swap people’s faces into pornography.

-At the heart of these abuses is an invasion of sexual privacy—the behaviors and expectations that manage access to, and information about, the human body; intimate activities; and personal choices about the body and intimate information.
-More often, women, nonwhites, sexual minorities, and minors shoulder the abuse.
+Each of these abuses is an invasion of sexual privacy—the behaviors and expectations that manage access to and information about the human body, intimate activities, and personal choices about the body and intimate information.
+Most often, women, nonwhites, sexual minorities, and minors shoulder the abuse.